Four things waited in the mailbox today:

 a bill from the electric company,

-still arriving in paper despite being paid online,
+despite being paid online,

 a flyer from a real estate agent—

-irrelevant now, but maybe not in three years,
+but maybe not in three years,

-when high school ends and the mountains call.
+when high school ends

-The blue ribbon, nearly the color of your eyes,
+nearly the color of your eyes,

 pulls me back to that little Italian place,

-our third anniversary,
+our third anniversary—

-a moment intact,
+a moment that stays intact

-even as a thousand evenings
+even as a thousand other evenings

-fade behind it.
+slip quietly behind it.

 Leave a comment